Mukeshgn/company-sales-analysis/README.md

 ---
-# 🛍️ Data Analytics Project — Shopping Analysis of a Customer
+# 🛍️ Shopping Analysis of a Customer
 ---

 ## 📘 Project Overview